 Judy Sims, DISC & MUSIC ECHO, November 30, 1968

-Randy recalls playing the Troubadour:
+Randy recalled playing the Troubadour:

 “Every time [Poco] played the Troubadour it was packed, people hanging out of the rafters.
 We’d go up to Doug Weston’s office, have a shot of tequila and some beer, then hooting and hollering we’d run out, which is really great for a group just before you go onstage, like a football team psyching-up.
 By the time we’d hit the stage the whole audience would be yelling.
 We’d have ‘em cranked before we even started playing.
 When you know the audience is with you, it gives you that extra boost of natural energy.
 It was just so much fun.
 Some nights Jimmy would have his dog Jasper with him, and he actually came on stage with us a few times.”

-Randy Meisner, DESPERADOS by John Einarson, 2001
+Randy Meisner, Desperados by John Einarson, 2001

 The following description of the Troubadour shows, as well as the setlist, were compiled from multiple reviews: